 Water from a roof, or hard surfaces such as driveways, roads or footpaths, flows into stormwater drains.
 This stormwater drains into our waterways and then, ultimately, to Port Phillip Bay.

-What drains am I responsible for?
+Which drains am I responsible for?

-Drains, pipes and hard surface run-off such as driveways must be controlled within the property boundary that is stormwater runoff must be collected within the private property and then drained to the legal point of discharge (LPD).
+Drains, pipes and hard surface run-off such as driveways must be controlled within the property boundary that is stormwater runoff must be collected within the private property and then drained to the legal point of discharge (LPD)

 You are responsible for your drains up to the point of connection (the legal point of discharge) to our underground drainage system, kerb and channel or a constructed laneway.

-What is legal point of discharge?
+What is the legal point of discharge?

 The legal point of discharge is a point specified by council where storm water from a property must be discharged.
 Council’s primary nominated point of discharge is to the nearest pit or drain of adequate depth and capacity, or alternatively specified by a council officer.